 AFL Grand Final Predictions for 2018

-- The Richmond Tigers are the defending AFL premiers having defeated the Adelaide Crows in the 2017 Grand Final.
+- The Richmond Tigers are the 2017 AFL premiers having defeated the Adelaide Crows in the 2017 Grand Final.
 It’s no surprise that the bookies have the Tigers as the favourites for back to back success given the way they dismissed Adelaide in last year’s final.
 At the time of writing, the Tigers are sitting top of the AFL ladder and are playing some very good footy at the moment.
 Clearly a lot can happen in the Finals Series but it’s tough to argue that Richmond are not worthy favourites.

 - Collingwood are the next team to keep an eye on.
 It’s typically tight at the top of the AFL ladder but Nathan Buckley’s men have a great combination of physical and mental strength which could take them all the way so the Magpies are a team that you should seriously consider for your AFL Grand Final cup betting.

 - The Sydney Swans were one of the stories of the 2017 AFL season.
 They recovered form a horror start to blitz through the competition and book a place in the Finals Series.
 Without the need for such an energy sapping run in 2018 the Swans should be fitter and fresher when it comes to the final four weeks of the season.
 Keep Lance Franklin fit and firing and Grand Final glory is a real possibility for the Swans.